 Career competencies

-The skills and attributes that promote intentional career development, lifelong learning and work/life balance.
+Skills and attributes that promote intentional career development, lifelong learning and work/life balance that can be developed and strengthened over time.
 There are eleven competencies across three areas in the Australian Blueprint for Career Development.
-These competencies can be developed and strengthened over time.

 Career development